Summary

 The speed-to-lead research paints a consistent picture across every study conducted on this topic.

-The competitive shopping reality makes this even more pressing.
+The competitive shopping reality makes the situation even more pressing.
 In insurance, mortgage, solar, and most other high-volume B2B and B2C verticals, a submitted inquiry goes to multiple providers simultaneously.
 The first company to have a real conversation anchors the relationship.
-Competitors who call later are not competing on equal footing.
+Competitors who call later are at a disadvantage.
 They are recovering ground that the first caller already captured.

 Over 40% of high-intent inquiries arrive during evenings and weekends, according to the Blazeo 2026 report.
 Nearly half of your pipeline comes in when no human on your team is working.
-Home services data makes this concrete: 41% of jobs are booked after hours in several service verticals.
+Home services data makes this concrete: 41% of jobs in several service verticals get booked after hours.
 The after-hours gap is not a scheduling problem.
-It is a structural limitation of human outbound that only AI addresses.
+It is a structural limitation of human outbound that only AI can address.

 Why Human Teams Cannot Close the speed-to-lead Gap